Companion Care Outcomes in Englishtown, NJ

 - Check lighting, especially in hallways and bathrooms

-- Notice how a person stands up, walks, eats, and uses the bathroom
+- Notice how a person stands up, walks, eats, and moves through the day

 - Pay attention to changes in appetite, energy, and alertness

-We look for patterns: Are there more “good days” when visits are consistent?
+We look for patterns.
+Are there more good days when visits are consistent?
 Are small concerns appearing more often?
 We share these observations with families so they feel informed instead of surprised.
-As a PocketRN Guide Provider, we can also help families connect general care questions with nurse guidance, while still respecting the role of each person’s doctors.
+As a PocketRN Guide Provider, we can also help families connect general care questions with added nurse-guided support when that fits their situation, while still respecting the role of each person's doctors.
 As a family business, we treat every safety concern as if it involved our own parent, acting early so people can stay safe and comfortable at home.

 Easing Family Stress and Honoring Those Who Served

-Companion care brings big emotional relief to families.
+Companion care brings meaningful emotional relief to families.
 Knowing a trusted person is visiting on a regular schedule can make all the difference when work, kids, and life are pulling in many directions.

 Families often tell us they feel: